Viking

 Case Studies

-Explore how our students and staff use high-performance computing and software in research.
+Explore how our students and staff use high-performance computing and software in research by reading our case studies.

 If you're wondering whether Viking would be useful in your project, the Research IT team can help you decide.
 Contact the Research IT team (part of IT Services).